YiqiSun1/lab-productivity_andy/README.md

    print("python_variable_name=", python_variable_name)
    ```

-1. (optional) For a detailed reference on writing your own vim macros, see <https://vim.fandom.com/wiki/Macros>.
+1. (optional) For a detailed reference on writing your own Vim macros, see <https://vim.fandom.com/wiki/Macros>.
     These are quite useful for automating lots of small repetitive tasks.

 ## Part 1: Update `.bashrc`